dyna-record

 Docs

 The create method is used to insert a new record into a DynamoDB table.
-This method automatically handles key generation (using UUIDs), timestamps for createdAt and updatedAt fields, and the management of relationships between entities.
+This method automatically handles key generation (using UUIDs or custom id field if IdAttribute is set), timestamps for createdAt and updatedAt fields, and the management of relationships between entities.
 It leverages AWS SDK's TransactWriteCommand for transactional integrity, ensuring either complete success or rollback in case of any failure.
 The method handles conditional checks to ensure data integrity and consistency during creation.
 If a foreignKey is set on create, dyna-record will de-normalize the data required in order to support the relationship

 Basic Usage